MrGiovanni/AbdomenAtlas/README.md

 ## TODO

-- [ ] Release pre-trained AI model checkpoints (U-Net and Swin UNETR)
+- [x] Release pre-trained AI model checkpoints (U-Net and Swin UNETR)
 - [ ] Support more data formats (e.g., dicom)
-- [ ] Release the AbdomenAtlas-8K dataset
+- [ ] Release the AbdomenAtlas-8K dataset (we commit to releasing 3,410 of the 8,448 CT volumes)

 ## Citation